jondot/scrapy-mailgun/README.md

 Currently verbatim template strings are supported for flexible scraper configuration (you can change these remotely with no deploy).

 As for template variables, what's available to you is your `spider` and `reason` instances directly.
-Do what ever you want with those in the templates directly.
+Do what ever you want with those in the templates.

 ## Developers